CambaCambaCambaCambaCambaCamba/Bazaar-SCED-with-item/README.md

 run yer Tempo Launcher -> at the bottom left theres Settings, click it -> look for  "Game Installation Directory", copy the directory to yer file explorer -> there should be a folder named "bazaarwinprodlatest" open it -> extract the BepInEx zipfile there

 ### step 2
-download the lastes mod [here](https://github.com/CambaCambaCambaCambaCambaCamba/Bazaar-SCED-with-item/releases)
+download the lastest mod [here](https://github.com/CambaCambaCambaCambaCambaCamba/Bazaar-SCED-with-item/releases)

 extract it to `bazaarwinprodlatest\BepInEx\plugins`